The rose that is in the garden is red.

 The rose, which is in the garden, is red.
 In the second sentence, the fact that the rose is in the garden is supplementary information – extra description, perhaps, but not essential to our understanding.
 The core meaning of that sentence is that the rose is red.
 The fact that it is in the garden is secondary.
 You could cut it and bring it indoors and we could then say: The rose, which is now in the vase, is red.
 The fact that it was previously in the garden remains secondary; the fact that it is red is foremost.
-The clause ‘which is in the garden’ is a nonrestrictive or an independent clause, i.e., it does not restrict or specify meaning, and our understanding does not depend on it; we could in fact remove that clause and we’d still understand the basic meaning of that sentence: the rose is red (and it just happens to be in the garden).
+The clause ‘which is in the garden’ is a nonrestrictive clause, i.e., it does not restrict or specify meaning, and our understanding does not depend on it; we could in fact remove that clause and we’d still understand the basic meaning of that sentence: the rose is red (and it just happens to be in the garden).

 Also note that the nonrestrictive which clause is set off by commas; it can be whipped out of the sentence, along with those commas, because it’s not essential.

 For years, I was lost.
 I did not know the difference, could not see the difference, between the relative pronouns that and which.
 My lack of formal grammar training (back then) and my reliance on gut instinct left me floundering (I had seen many whiches that I was told should be thats – but why, o why?!).
 My friend Helen at work tried to explain, but I was too stupid (she’d been to Oxford and had a degree in German and Russian; I’d been to Hull and had a degree in American Studies).

 Then one day, it just dawned on me.
 Ding!
 And now I get it.
 Not so stupid anymore.